top of page

 The boy looked at him questioningly.
 “Why would you ask me to draw water for you and then give it to me?”

 “Don’t you already know it?
 The ones who are worthy of my kingdom recognize my ways.
 Drink, my friend.”
 The man’s smile was almost brimming over with tears; he was so full of joy!
-It was as if he had been searching for members of his kingdom for years and he had finally found one.
+It was as if he had been searching for members of his kingdom for years and he had found another one.

 The boy smiled slightly.
 He put the water skin up to his lips and tasted it.
 It was sweet.
 He glanced down at it.
 It was clean and glistening as well.
 The boy lifted it and continued drinking until the whole pouch was emptied.
 He knew who this man was.
 He was the son of the king who had been run off years ago.
 This man spoke justice.
-He had given water to one who deserved it, instead of commanding someone to draw it and then taking it from them.
+He had given water to one who earned it, instead of commanding someone to draw it and then taking it from them.
 And this man knew how to make the water clean and good.

-“I don’t know!”
+“I don’t know.”
 The thought of it horrified the little boy.
 “My mother and father would disown me.”

 “Could you do that, if it meant that it would help my kingdom take over in your city?”